Skip to main content

 Federal Direct Subsidized/Unsubsidized Loans

 • Federal Subsidized/Unsubsidized Loan annual limits are unchanged for full-time students.
-Information about annual limits is available on this page.
+Information about annual limits is available at Federal Student Aid - One Big Beautiful Bill Act – Important Definitions.

-• Undergraduate loans will count toward the new lifetime limit (see the All Students section).
+• Undergraduate loans will count toward the new lifetime limit (see the Other Important Information section).

 Federal Parent PLUS Loans